robhagemans/monobit/YAFF.md

 - `kern-to`: Equal to `right-kerning`.

+##### Rendering hints

+_Rendering hints_ affect the way decorations and transformations are applied.
+They are:
+- `bold-smear`: additional number of pixels to trail ink by, when bolding algorithmically
+- `underline-thickness`: number of pixels in a generated underline
+- `underline-shift-down`: number of pixels to shift the underline below the baseline

 ##### Characteristics

 _Characteristics_ are descriptive in nature.
 They can be specified or calculated.
 Usually specified are: